 22 Is cleaning included?

-Cleaning of the communal areas is included.
-In the communal kitchens, only the floor will be cleaned.
+Cleaning of the common areas is included.
+In the common kitchens, only the floor will be cleaned.
 You and your flatmates need to take care of the hygiene in the kitchen.

 23 What if I want to leave before the end date of my contract?